 Natural pearls are formed in a process that is quite similar to that of cultured pearls.
 The only difference is that irritants enter the mollusk’s mantle naturally rather than being implanted surgically.
 When the irritant enters, the same process of nacre deposition on the irritant that occurs during cultivated pearl creation occurs.
 Because there is no shell bead nucleus, the amount of nacre deposited during the production of natural pearls is usually greater.

-Types of cultured pearls
+Types of Cultured Pearls

 Freshwater pearls